-• Behave appropriately for a tertiary education environment.

-- Genuinely attempt to meet all course requirements including financial obligations. - · Comply with visa requirements. - Be honest when completing assignments/other assessments. - Comply with requirements of programme handbooks. - Follow Ara policies and regulations (refer: https://www.ara.ac.nz/about-us/policies).
+- Behave appropriately for a tertiary education environment. - Genuinely attempt to meet all course requirements including financial obligations. - Comply with visa requirements. - Be honest when completing assignments/other assessments. - Comply with requirements of programme handbooks. - Follow Ara policies and regulations (refer Ara Policy Library)